85 Foods That Are Black (Naturally Black Foods)

 The tomato family strikes again with another breathtaking fruit.
 These cherry tomatoes can sometimes be all black or just black on top with a red underbelly.
 Bite into them, and they reveal a bright cherry red inside that tastes as good as it looks.
 These tomatoes contain high levels of anthocyanins and antioxidants.
 They are also a good source of calcium.

-28. Japanese Trifele Black Tomato
+1. Japanese Trifele Black Tomato

 If you saw these tomatoes at the store, you might think that there’s something wrong with them based on their shape.
 These tomatoes have a dark green/ purple top that finishes with a ruby red underbelly on the outside of them, and they have a complex flavor.
-These tomatoes found in Sweden are perfect to use in your next salad, pasta, or to eat as a snack.
+These tomatoes, found in Sweden, are perfect to use in your next salad, pasta, or to eat as a snack.

-29. Kakai Squash
+2. Kakai Squash

 This elegant squash looks like a pumpkin that hasn’t fully ripened at first glance.
 This orange and green striped squash can be cooked the same as you would a pumpkin (don’t forget to roast the seeds!) while providing a flavor unique to Kakai squash.

-30. Little Fingers Eggplant
+3. Little Fingers Eggplant

 These may be the most adorable eggplants you’ve ever seen.
 Dangling from the vine, almost looking like peppers, these darling Asian eggplants are perfect to use in a stir fry or to grill.
 Just because these eggplants are slender doesn’t mean that they don’t have all of the same nutrients that regular eggplants do.
 So take a bite and enjoy all the flavor and health benefits.

-31. Mitoyo Eggplant
+4. Mitoyo Eggplant

 Mitoyo eggplants are native to Japan, where this midnight-colored fruit is eaten quite often.
 This teardrop-shaped fruit is perfect to eat baked, roasted, raw, or pickled.
-This is said to be one of the most flavorful eggplants there are, so give it a try and find out for yourself
+This is said to be one of the most flavorful eggplants there is, so give it a try and find out for yourself

-32. Moon & Stars Cherokee Watermelon
+1. Moon & Stars Cherokee Watermelon

 With a name like this, you know it has to be stunning to look at.
 This nebula-covered watermelon is dark black with splashes of yellow watercolor to resemble the stars.
 It’s practically a work of art.

-33. Murasaki Purple Pepper
+2. Murasaki Purple Pepper

 Wanting to add some spice to your life without the heat?
 This pepper is what you need.
 These deep eggplant-colored peppers look hot but are actually completely harmless.
 Murasaki purple peppers are elegant and wonderful to brighten up the appearance of any dish.